 Volusion was founded in Austin, Texas, by Kevin Sproles, and has been in business since 1999.
 They provide a fully cloud-based ecommerce shopping platform.
 The company offers all the basic functions needed to operate your own online store, as well as some features that set them apart from their main competitors.
 In this Volusion review, we'll talk about all the goods and bads.

 With the live and abandoned carts feature, store owners can quickly gain an overview of which clients are currently completing an order, as well as which clients have abandoned their cart.
 Volusion encourages you to send emails to the customers who have abandoned their carts, however unlike other platforms that offer this as an automatic process, you need to send these emails manually, and if you have a lot of customers then this can quickly become a rather time-consuming process.

 If you are away from your computer, then you can monitor your store on the go.
 This is thanks to their native iOS and Android apps that allow you to check incoming orders as well as keep tabs on inventory levels.

-One feature that I personally became a fan of is the fact that you can process phone orders directly from the dashboard.
-In other words, if you have a contact number listed on your site, then customers can call you and place their order in person, all you need to do is open the console and enter the required information.
+One excellent feature is the option to process phone orders directly from the dashboard.
+In other words, if you have a contact number listed on your site, then customers can call you and place their order in person.
+All you need to do is open the console and enter the required information.
 While Shopify offers something similar with their POS solution, they don't offer processing of phone orders directly from within the admin panel.